coolsoftwaretyler/ogdenstudios.xyz/src/blog/fearlessly-become-a-better-software-professional.md

 ---
 layout: post
-title: How to Get Better at Coding Efficiently and Fearlessly
+title: Fearlessly Become a Better Software Professional
 tags: ['post']
-description: Efficient software improvement is hard to achieve because of discriminatory attitudes in the industry and high pressure.
-Here's how I think about software improvement exercises.
+description: It is hard to improve software skills because of discriminatory attitudes in the industry and high stakes.
+This is my framework for fearlessly and efficiently improving my own skills.
 date: 2020-12-11
 ---